BSA Path Racer c.1910 and restoration dilemmas

-Below are images of the bike together with the catalogue pages from the 1912 BSA catalogue, showing details of the bicycle and the different handlebar and saddle options.
+Below are images of the bike together with the catalogue pages from the 1912 BSA catalogue, showing details of a similar bicycle and the different handlebar and saddle options.
 Note the integral handlebar clamp which is basically the same as the ‘modern’ A-head.

 Click images for more detail